-If you have not yet applied, let us know and we will get you started in our process (TalentAcquisition@viha.ca)!
+If you have not yet applied, let us know and we will get you started!

+TalentAcquisition@islandhealth.ca

-Action Timing Step 1: New Grad Applies to Posting #131930 No need to include a resume - we'll collect that in Step 2 https://islandhealth.hua.hrsmart.com/hr/ats/Posting/view/131930 Dec 6 ongoing applications are welcome beyond this date Step 2: New Grad Completes Survey & Selects Interview Preferences You'll need your resume (a sample resume is included in this guide) along with the names & contact information for your references to complete the survey Dec 7 - Jan 3 ongoing for later applicants Step 3: Recruitment Team Conducts Reference Checks Jan 4 onward Step 4: Recruitment Team Coordinates 1 st Round Interviews Feb 15 onward Step 5: Offers, Provisional License Checks, Onboarding Following successful interviews For further information, refer to the detail process information on page 4 of this document.
+Action Timing Step 1: New Grad Applies to Posting #166633 No need to include a resume - we'll collect that in Step 2 Apply now and receive your Conditional Offer Letter! (ongoing applications are welcome) Step 2: New Grad Completes Survey & Selects Interview Preferences You'll need your resume (a sample is included in this guide) December 15 - January 16 ongoing for later applicants Step 3: Recruitment Team Coordinates Interviews January 23 onward Step 4: Recruitment Team Conducts Reference Checks Early January Step 5: Formal Offer, Provisional License Checks, Onboarding Following successful interview and reference check For further information, refer to the detail process information on page 4 of this document.

-^{} Please remember to apply for your Provisional Licence as soon as possible.
-You must have your Provisional Licence to complete the hiring process.
+Please remember to apply for your Provisional License as soon as possible.
+You must have your Provisional License to complete the hiring process.